M-F, 8 a.m. to 5 p.m. ET

 To use the new, online module to submit a school certification form, students just need to fill in the required information in the online screen, and then upload a PDF of their completed and signed DD 2788 - Child Annuitant's School Certification form.
 This online module can only accept school certification forms and accompanying documentation.
 It cannot be used for other types of annuitant documents or requests.

-DFAS is developing new email reminders when it is time to submit school certifications.
+DFAS will now send email reminders when it is time to submit school certifications.
 Student child annuitants who would like to receive these reminders just need to have a myPay account with a valid email address, and DFAS will email reminders when it is time for school certifications to be submitted.
 Information on getting started with myPay is at: https://myPay.dfas.mil

 * * * * * * * * * *